jvde-github/AIS-catcher/README.md

 - Option `-ge print on` to dump raw input from serial device to screen
 - Bug fix in reading from certain serial devices on Windows
 - Accept VDO messages for NMEA input (`-go VDO on/off`)
+- New options `-N use_gps on/off` and `-N own_mmsi xxxxx` added.
+First options toggles to use of GPS NMEA input to be used as location for the map.
+The seconnd extracts the station location from the location of the vessel.
+Visuals need to be updated properly.

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).